cysouw/graphicalgrammar/text/english.md

 John Miller Dow Meiklejohn (1836-1902) https://en.wikipedia.org/wiki/John_Meiklejohn
 Biography [@graves2004]

-*An easy English grammar for beginners*, four volumes published 1862-1866:
+*An easy English grammar for beginners*, four volumes published 1862-1866.

+- Book one is only morphology [@meiklejohn1862a]
+- "parsing" in book three is just word-based [@meiklejohn1864: 35-40]
+- table in book four [@meiklejohn1866: 9]
+- "formula" with letters like Lehmann, but format seems most similar to Bauer 1850 (meiklejohn uses a/b/c for adjectival/adverbial/noun=relative/adverbial/complement, note Bauer uses a/b/c for noun/adjective/adverb, respectively...) [@meiklejohn1866: 10-12],
+- various options for analysis [@meiklejohn1866: 65-73], specifically note the tree-structure [@meiklejohn1866: 73]

 ::: ex
 - A lady of my acquaintance kept a pet canary for many years in a cage. [@meiklejohn1862: 18]